DominikBuchner/BOLDigger2/README.md

 - **Additional flag**: BOLDigger2 exchanged flag 5.
 If the top hit is represented by multiple BINS flag 5 is used.
 The API verification module from BOLDigger is no longer needed.
 - **Adjusted Species-Level Threshold**: BOLDigger2 accepts hits with a similarity of >= 97% as species-level records.
 This decision aligns with the 3% OTU clustering threshold commonly used in DNA metabarcoding.
 - **Increased process safety**: BOLDigger2 can be stopped at any point in the processing and will simply continue where it was stopped.
 BOLDigger2 will no longer alter the provided FASTA file.
 BOLDigger2 accepts both common FASTA formats.
+- **Dynamic downloads**: BOLDigger2 will automatically adjust the number of sequences per query to the BOLD database.
+If the connection times out the query size will be reduced, if the request is successful, the query size will be increased.

 ## Installation and Usage